necro-nemesis/Lokinet-RPM-package/README.md

 lokinet
 - a copy of loki-netowrk (gz tarball)
-- a copy of lokinet.ini (unachived in root)
+- a copy of lokinet.ini (unachived)
-- a copy of lokinet.service (unarchived in root)
+- a copy of lokinet.service (unarchived)

 oxen-mq
 - a copy of oxen-mq (gz tarball)

 loki-network-control-panel
 - a copy of loki-network-control (gz tarball)
-- a copy of the shared folder (unarchived in root)
+- a copy of the shared folder (unarchived)

 ## Obtaining Sources